cdennis27/Readme-Generator/README.md

   ## Installation

   1st: Copy files to your project directory.
-Make sure create a directory named destination on your root folder as files from this repository.
-(Empty Readme file as a place holder at the moment, application will create the file but directory must exist.)<br>
+Make sure to create a directory named destination on your root folder as files from this repository.
+(Empty Readme file as a place holder at the moment, application will create the file but directory must exist.
+If you extract directory as is should work without a problem.)<br>

   2nd: Create Package JSON file.
-Type npm init -y on command prompt and inside the root file.<br>
+Type npm init -y on command prompt and inside the root folder.<br>

   3rd: Install inquirer module and other dependencies.
-Type npm i inquirer@8.2.4.<br>
+Type npm i inquirer@8.2.4. on command prompt at root folder.<br>

-  4th: Run "node index.js" at command prompt, make sure you have Node installed. please check node installation tutorials for more information. https://nodejs.org/en/
+  4th: Run "node index.js" at command prompt, make sure you have Node installed.
+Please check node installation tutorials for more information: https://nodejs.org/en/
   <br>